Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 Run `npm run deploy` in folder `frontend/mqtt-mapping` to deploy the Front End (plugin) to your Cumulocity istration which will build a plugin.
 The Frontend is build as Plugin [here](https://cumulocity.com/guides/web/tutorials/#add-a-custom-widget-with-plugin).

-## Configuration, Definition and Deployment of MQTT Mappings
+## Configuration, Definition and Deployment of MQTT mappings

 ### Configuration MQTT Connection to broker
-The MQTT Broker configuration is persisted in the tenant options of a Cumulocity IoT Tenant.
+The MQTT Broker configuration is persisted in the tenant options of a Cumulocity IoT Tenant and can be configured by the following UI.

 <br/>
 <p align="center" style="text-indent:70px;">